 The following steps describe in short how to do this.

-- Create a new exercise with type "Equation".
+- Create a new exercise with type "Math".

 - Set the check type of the exercise by changing the answer rule relation to "same Basis as".
 Read more about answer rules here.